varesino/turkishcharconverter/README.md

 - Real-time conversion from Turkish characters to HTML character codes.
 - Full support for Turkish characters: Ç, ç, Ğ, ğ, İ, ı, Ö, ö, Ş, ş, Ü, ü.
 - "Copy to Clipboard" feature to instantly copy the converted text with a single click.
+- "Clear" feature to instantly clear both boxes with a single click.

 ## 📋 Prerequisites